aashrithereddy/python-projects/README.md

 my python projects
-please select a project source code
+please select a project source code and follow for more